These thanksgiving conversation starters are ideal to use if you’re looking for things to talk about during the holiday period.

 32. What’s your biggest pet peeve?

-33. If you could only eat one meal for the rest of the year, what would it be?
+33. If you were only allowed to eat one meal for the rest of the year, what would it be?

 34. What was your favorite meal as a child?